Unit 2: Overview

 Now that you've taken some awesome photos, it's time to create your guides on iFixit!

-- Write a short summary for your guide.
+Write a short summary for your guide.
 The summary is used in search results, so keep it brief (one or two sentences), and include any terms or phrases that your readers would be likely to search for.
-A good example of a summary might be, "Replace your dying battery to bring the power back to your iPod."
+Always make sure to include your device’s full name and model number.
+A good example of a summary might be, "How to replace the battery in an iPhone 7."

-- Leave the “Flags” section alone for now.
+Leave the “Flags” section alone for now.
 At the bottom of the page, you may see some auto-generated "In Progress" or “Student In Progress” flags that mark your guide as being part of a student project.
 Don’t try to remove them!
-We’ll do more with flags in Milestone 4.
+We’ll do more with flags in Unit 4.

 WHILE WORKING ON YOUR GUIDES